Saturday, July 20, 2024

 Level Design Notes:

 Basically the only way to finish any level is to know exactly what needs to be done.
 So you not only need to have the level memorized but you also need flawless execution.
 There is no trial and error or time to think - you have to do it perfectly.
-The levels themselves are well designed but they're just so frustrating!
+The levels themselves are well designed but the learning curve is steep.
+The MD version has much better designed stages, even if some are shared between the two games.
+I got to level 6 or 7 and got stuck.
+No idea how to finish the stage with air vents which kill the sailors within a few seconds.

 Theme Score: 2